neutralradiance/swift-storage/README.md

 }

 /// Conformance to `Infallible` to make it easier to unwrap values from `UserDefaults`
-/// (especially useful when  for offline testing.) extension Article: Infallible {
+/// (especially useful when offline or generating random data) extension Article: Infallible {
     static var defaultValue: Article {
         Article(id: UUID(),